fetchai/docs-archived/docs/ledger_v2/block-explorer.md

 ## Logging in with the Ledger Nano

 Return to the block explorer landing page and click on the key button in the top right corner.
-You'll then be prompted to "Sign in With Ledge"r.
+You'll then be prompted to "Sign in With Ledger".
 You must accept this request on your ledger nano device.
 After completing this process, the key button will be replaced by a person icon with a link to your personal address page, which keeps track of the activity that you have performed on the test-net.

 ## Getting Testnet Tokens from the Faucet